linuxmint/doc-user-guide/docs/upgrade20.rst

 Create a system snapshot
 ------------------------

 If anything breaks or if anything goes wrong during the upgrade, you can go back in time and revert all changes by restoring your latest system snapshot.
 Whatever happens, you're covered.
-You'll be able to restore your operating to this current state, either from within Linux Mint, or by launching Timeshift from a live Mint session (live DVD or live USB).
+You'll be able to restore your operating system to this current state, either from within Linux Mint, or by launching Timeshift from a live Mint session (live DVD or live USB).

 .. image:: images/upgrade20-timeshift.png